JieFangD/Automatic-Modulation-Classification/README.md

 ## Source Code
 ### Matlab
-- Test_ML.m test the conventional likelohood-based approach of maximum likelihood (ML) and hybrid likelihood ratio test (HLRT)
+- Test_ML.m: test the conventional likelohood-based approach of maximum likelihood (ML) and hybrid likelihood ratio test (HLRT)
   - Adjust the use of ML or HLRT
   - MaximunLikelihood.m
   - HybridLRT.m: set the preferred searching space for amplitude and phase